4 Gartner Hype Cycle Supply Chain Technologies That Power Continuous Innovation

 4. Multi-Echelon Inventory Optimization (Slope of Enlightenment)

-Although multi-echelon inventory optimization is considered a more mature technology, an overwhelming majority of companies that I interface with have not yet utilized this capability.
+Although multi-echelon inventory management optimization is considered a more mature technology, an overwhelming majority of companies that I interface with have not yet utilized this capability.
 By incorporating demand variability, replenishment cycle times, and desired customer fill rates, organizations can set the correct inventory levels to ensure they're making the best use of constraint working capital budgets.
 Take this approach further by adding inventory valuation classes (raw materials, intermediates, finished goods) and optionality for stocking locations closer to customers, plants, and suppliers.
 You then have an optimization problem that no spreadsheet can handle.
 Let your competition struggle with spreadsheets while you embrace an algorithmic solution that feeds the optimal results back into your ERP system for execution.
 Think of this much like having a performance car “tuned” where new operating instructions are loaded into the powertrain control module that serves as the vehicle's brain.
 That “tune” can be easily changed based on the desired driving characteristics, much like inventory settings in your ERP system.

 The Continuous Cycle of Innovation